CoreLogic: 1.11 Million Homeowners with Negative Equity in Q2 2023

 FEMA Alert

-FEMA has issued a Fire Management Assistance Declaration for the state of Washington to supplement state, tribal and local response efforts in areas affected by the Mcewan Fire beginning July 4, 2023 and continuing.
-The following areas have been approved for assistance:
+FEMA has issued an Emergency Management Declaration for the state of South Carolina to supplement state and local response efforts to the emergency conditions in the areas affected by Hurricane Idalia beginning August 29, 2023 and continuing.
+The following areas has been approved for assistance:

 Public Assistance: